2024 Solar Incentives Guide for Rockland, MA - Tax Credits & Rebates

 Federal Solar Incentives

 The ITC applies towards solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
-You can receive this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
+You can claim this credit for solar panels installed on a primary or secondary residence in the United States that you own.
 The original amount you could claim was 30% of the total cost, although the amount you can claim may range between 26-30%.
-There is no maximum amount you can claim.
+There is no maximum claim amount.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Rockland solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local Rockland solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

-There are more than just federal solar incentives; tax credits, rebates and more are often offered at the local or state level.
-Certain incentives are ongoing, while others are available for a limited time.
-These incentives may be given by your county or municipality, or by the Massachusetts government.
+There are often state solar incentives available in addition to federal ones.
+Rebates, tax credits and more might be available at a more local level.
+Some incentives are ongoing, while others are available for a limited time.
+Solar incentives might be provided by the Massachusetts government, or by your county or municipality.

 Next Steps for Installing Solar in Rockland